Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems: Simulations

 Because the PEnKF is successful at estimating the structure of the inverse covariance matrix and thus the forecast covariance matrix, we expect it will have good performance for estimating the true state variables.
-We compare the PEnKF to the TAPER-EnKF and other estimators from \cite{bengtsson2003, lei2011, frei2013bridging, frei2013mixture} by looking at statistics of the RMSE.
-Note that in order to have comparable statistics to as many other papers as possible, we do not add variance inflation to the TAPER-EnKF (like in \cite{bengtsson2003, frei2013bridging, frei2013mixture} and unlike in \cite{lei2011} ).
+We compare the PEnKF to the B-Loc EnKF and other estimators from \cite{bengtsson2003, lei2011, frei2013bridging, frei2013mixture} by looking at statistics of the RMSE.
+Note that in order to have comparable statistics to as many other papers as possible, we do not add variance inflation to the B-Loc EnKF (like in \cite{bengtsson2003, frei2013bridging, frei2013mixture} and unlike in \cite{lei2011} ).
 Also, like in those papers, we initialize the ensemble from a $N(\v{0}, \mat{I}) $, and we use this ensemble to start the filters.
 Note that in this case, the initial ensemble is different than the offline ensemble that we use to estimate the PEnKF's penalty parameter.
 This is because the initial ensemble is not representative of the system and its sample covariance is an estimator for the identity matrix.
-The TAPER-EnKF, which is simply called the EnKF in the other papers, is localize by applying a taper matrix where $c = 10$ to the sample covariance matrix.
+The B-Loc EnKF, which is simply called the EnKF in the other papers, is localize by applying a taper matrix where $c = 10$ to the sample covariance matrix.

 We show the mean, median, 10\%, and 90\% quantiles of the RMSE averaged over 50 independent trials for ensembles of size 400, 100, 25, and 10 in Table \ref{RMSE_lorenz}.
-For 400 ensemble members, the PEnKF does considerably better than the TAPER-EnKF and its relative improvement is larger than that of the XEnKF reported in \cite{bengtsson2003} and similar to those of the NLEAF, EnKPF, and XEnKF reported in \cite{lei2011, frei2013bridging, frei2013mixture} respectively.
-For 100 ensemble members, the PEnKF does do worse than the TAPER-EnKF and EnKPF of \cite{frei2013bridging}; this we suspect may be do to the bias-variance trade-off when estimating the forecast covariance matrix.
-The PEnKF has the most significant improvement over the TAPER-EnKF in the most realistic regime where we have fewer ensemble members than state variables.
-For both 25 and 10 ensemble members, the PEnKF does considerably better than the TAPER-EnKF and it does not suffer from filter divergence, which \cite{frei2013bridging} report occurs for the EnKPF at 50 ensemble members.
+For 400 ensemble members, the PEnKF does considerably better than the B-Loc EnKF and its relative improvement is larger than that of the XEnKF reported in \cite{bengtsson2003} and similar to those of the NLEAF, EnKPF, and XEnKF reported in \cite{lei2011, frei2013bridging, frei2013mixture} respectively.
+For 100 ensemble members, the PEnKF does do worse than the B-Loc EnKF and EnKPF of \cite{frei2013bridging}; this we suspect may be do to the bias-variance trade-off when estimating the forecast covariance matrix.
+The PEnKF has the most significant improvement over the B-Loc EnKF in the most realistic regime where we have fewer ensemble members than state variables.
+For both 25 and 10 ensemble members, the PEnKF does considerably better than the B-Loc EnKF and it does not suffer from filter divergence, which \cite{frei2013bridging} report occurs for the EnKPF at 50 ensemble members.